mmann1123/pyGIS/pygis/_build/html/_sources/docs/f_rs_extraction.md

 print(data.flatten())
 ```
+(f_rs_extraction_point)=
 ## Extracting data with point geometry

-In the example below, 'l8_224078_20200518_points' is a [GeoPackage](https://www.geopackage.org/) of point locations, and the output `df` is a [GeoPandas GeoDataFrame](https://geopandas.org/reference/geopandas.GeoDataFrame.html).
+In the example below, 'l8_224078_20200518_points' is a [GeoPackage](https://www.geopackage.org/) of point locations, and the output `df` is a [GeoPandas GeoDataFrame](https://geopandas.org/docs/reference/api/geopandas.GeoDataFrame.html?highlight=geodataframe#geopandas.GeoDataFrame).
 To extract the raster values at the point locations, use `geowombat.extract`.

 ```{code-cell} ipython3
 import geowombat as gw